Print this page

 Adams Park is located directly adjacent to Roeper School.
 In 2006, the City of Birmingham acquired the park property adjacent to the Roeper School, south of the parking lot.
 As part of the purchase agreement, the city is responsible for the maintenance, lawn care and snow removal on the sidewalks surrounding; and the property must be used as a public park so long as the school is operated next to the park.
 In addition, Roeper will utilize the park during the school year for activities currently undertaken by the school on the grounds.
 Amenities include a soccer field, open space, and a play area.

 Crestview Park is located near the southern border of Birmingham, north of Southlawn between Southfield and Shipman Roads.
-Crestview Park contains open space for soccer, two tennis courts renovated in 2006, and playground equipment swings, climbers and a play structure.
+Crestview Park contains open space for soccer, six pickleball courts were constructed in 2023, and playground equipment swings, climbers and a play structure.
 There are also benches, waste receptacles, and a drinking fountain within the park.

 Howarth Park is located at the intersection of Cummings and Emmons Roads in the southern portion of the city.
 The park consists of open space, a baseball field, drinking fountain, benches, signage, ADA accessible path to access the park, and play equipment with wood chip surfacing.
 The play equipment includes swings, a climber, and a play structure.
 In 2005, the Birmingham Rotary Club was recognized by the Michigan Recreation and Parks Association with a community service award for their donation and improvements to Howarth Park.
 Improvements included a park bench, drinking fountain, and planting of new trees.